Keyfactor/signserver-ce/signserver/doc/README.txt

 - DEVELOP.txt: Information about developing and contributing to SignSignServer.

 Online resources:
-- https://www.signserver.org: The project web site also including the manual.
+- https://www.signserver.org: The project web site also including the manual but not necessarly the one for this version.

 Building the Documentation from Source